 PRADAN also assists participants in accessing funds from various sources such as centrally sponsored schemes, donor-aided programmes, and state governments.

-In Jharkhand, PRADAN is promoting a women’s dairy co-operative.
-An additional two are in the pipeline, the setting up of which is being conducted with assistance from banks and the State Government.
-Meanwhile, in Rajasthan, PRADAN has set up a women’s Producer Company in collaboration with the Mother Dairy and the World Bank-funded District Poverty Initiatives Project (DPIP).
-The Producer Company will procure milk for bulk markets and provide technical assistance to the producers, too.
+In Rajasthan, PRADAN has promoted a registered women’s dairy co-operative named Apni Saheli Producer Company Ltd. in collaboration with the Mother Dairy and the World Bank-funded District Poverty Initiatives Project (DPIP).
+The Producer Company is procuring milk from local dairy farmers for bulk markets and provide technical assistance to the producers, too.

 | || |